top of page

 Reasonable and Necessary

-This is a legal phrase the NDIA uses to decide whether a support will be funded under the NDIS.
-To be considered "reasonable and necessary," a support must be:
+This is a key NDIS term used to decide whether a support can be funded.
+To be considered reasonable and necessary, a support must:

-• Not more appropriately funded by another service system (e.g. education, health, or housing)
+• Not be more appropriately funded by another system such as health or education

 Line Item